Rules & Scoring

 All fees must be paid by studio check, credit card, or cashier check.
 Payment by check is appreciated and can be mailed to 12 Osprey Drive, South Amboy, NJ 08879.
 Personal checks will only be accepted 30 days or more prior to the event.
 Credit card payments can only be made through the online registration system.
 We cannot accept credit card payment over the phone.
 A 4% service charge will be added to all credit card payments.
 Entries are not secured until a deposit or payment has been made in full.

 Entry fees are due 30 days prior to the first event date.
 All payments less than 30 days of the event must be paid by credit card or cashier check ONLY.
 Absolutely no personal checks for entries will be taken at the event, and any unpaid entries will not be allowed to perform.
 No entries will be accepted at the event.
+There is a $35.00 fee for returned checks.

 Once an event is announced as “Sold Out”, you will be required to make a 25% deposit based on 100% of the entry fees to secure your entries spot, if you have not yet paid in full.